HatchApps/xavier-help/insights.md

 This can happen if you create a new contact during the process of inputting an invoice or similar, and miss the fact that the contact already exists.

-Review these, (soon you'll be able to dismiss any incorrect suggestions), and click on the Xero links for the contacts you want to amend.
+Review these, you may dismiss any which aren't true duplicates, or clicking the name of the contact will take you to Xero to amend them.
+The transaction count should give a good indication of which contact has had more activity.

 Xero guidance on merging contacts can be found [here](https://central.xero.com/s/article/Edit-or-merge-an-existing-contact).